particle-iot/docs/src/content/guide/tools-and-features/console.md

 There are three ways you can authenticate your customers:

 - **Simple authentication**.
-Your customers will create an account with Particle that is registered to your organization.
+Your customers will create an account with Particle that is registered to your product.
 You do not need to set up your own authentication system, and will hit the Particle API directly.
 - **Two-legged authentication**.
 Your customers will create an account on your servers using your own authentication system, and your web servers will create an account with Particle for each customer that is paired to that customer.
 Your servers will request a scoped access token for each customer to interact with their device.
 This is a completely white-labeled solution.
 - **Login with Particle**.
 Your customers will create a Particle account and a separate account on your website, and link the two together using OAuth 2.0.
 Unlike the other authentication options, this option will showcase Particle branding.
 This is most useful when the customer is aware of Particle and may be using Particle's development tools with the product.